Market-based procurement of black start capability

 Q&A on the black start capability procurement procedure

 On this page, the 4ÜNB publish answers to provider questions of general interest in anonymized form on a regular basis.
 Provider questions can be addressed to the network operators using the contact details below.
+Please note the deadlines of the respective procurement procedure for submitting supplier questions.

 The provider questions are published in tabular form, with new publications including past questions and answers.
 Past answers are supplemented in new publications if necessary, and this is then indicated separately.